 Once we activate your account, you will be able to use Cantor and Zermelo to submit results.
 You will also be able to use the Ratings Central website to download a rating list (that includes player postal and email addresses), download a club list, update your director information, add or modify club information, update player information, and associate players, directors, and events with your clubs.
-To do any of these things, simply log in by entering your director ID number and password in the “Event Director Login” form that is on every page in the left sidebar under the ads.
+To do any of these things, simply log in by clicking the “Event Director Support” link that is on every page in the left sidebar under the ads.
 When you are ready to run an event, you will want to download a rating list and a club list for importing into Cantor or Zermelo.

 Note that you do not need to register as a Ratings Central event director if all you want to do is use Zermelo for an event that you will not be submitting to Ratings Central.